 Adobe InDesign is a fantastic software application that is used to create all sorts of layouts including books, magazines, posters, business cards and much much more.
-It’s a massive program with many features and panels allowing you to do all kinds of tricky things.
-In this Adobe InDesign tutorial you’ll learn five tips and tricks that will power up your InDesign usage!
+It’s a massive program with many features and panels and the following InDesign tips and tricks will help to power up your usage!

 Use InDesign to Calculate For You

 Did you know that Adobe InDesign can add, multiple, divide and convert?
-Well, in this short tutorial I’ll show you how.
+Well, in this short InDesign tip I’ll show you how.
 Within the Control panel or Transform panel you can do simple calculations when working with objects or entering certain values.
 For instance, if you have a rectangle selected and wish to add a certain amount to its width or height, there’s no need to do the maths in your head.
 Simply place the cursor after the current value and type + (plus key) then the additional amount and hit Return.
 Or, if you wish to subtract an amount just type – (hyphen key), then the amount and then hit Return.
 This handy trick even works with X and Y Locations—great if you would like to move an object by an exact amount.
 You can also use * (Asterisk key) to multiply and \ (Backslash) to divide.

 Now, let’s say that you wish to enter a value that is not set as the default—for example, you want inches when the Ruler units are set to millimetres.
 Easy!
 Just type the number followed by the measurement abbreviation, such as ‘in’ for inches, and InDesign will convert it for you.
 You can enter any measurement system—‘pt’ (points), ‘p’ (picas), ‘mm’ (millimetres) , ‘cm’ (centimetres), and so on.